hanabi/hanabi.github.io/docs/level-21.md

 <br />

-### The Whisper Discard Chop Move
+### The Scream Discard Chop Move (With Known-Trash)

 - First, see the section on the *[Scream Discard](level-6.md#the-scream-discard-chop-move-sdcm)*.
-- Occasionally, a player will have known-trash in their hand.
-Obviously, they are expected to discard the known-trash first before discarding their right-most unclued card.
+- Occasionally, a player will have one or more known-trash cards in their hand.
+In this situation, the player is expected to first discard their known-trash card(s) before discarding their chop.
-- Thus, if a player instead discards their right-most unclued card instead of the known-trash, it must be a signal that something is wrong, exactly like a *Scream Discard*.
-This is more subtle than a *Scream Discard* though, so it is called a Whisper Discard.
+- Subsequently, if a player instead discards their chop instead of discarding their known-trash card, it must be a signal that something is wrong.
+This works exactly in the same way as a normal *Scream Discard* does (except for the fact that it was triggered by having a known-trash card in the hand instead of having a known-playable card in the hand).
-- *Whisper Discards* are to be treated identically to *Scream Discards*.
-In short, this means that they 1) cause a *Chop Move* and 2) force a clue to be given on the next turn.
-- It is illegal for a player to perform a *Whisper Discard* if they have a known-playable card in their hand.
+- It is illegal for a player to discoard their chop if they have both a known-playable card and a known-trash card in their hand.
+(In this situation, if the player wanted to perform a *Scream Discard* in this situation, they would discard their known-trash card.)
 If a player does this, it is to be treated as a known-mistake.

 <br />